Solar & Battery Design Tools for Kenya Design Systems, Calculate ROI & Find Installers

 Understanding Solar & Battery System Costs

-The cost breakdown shows estimates for equipment costs, installation labour, and applicable taxes.
-Adjust system size and battery storage to see how it affects total investment and payback periods.
+The pricing breakdown includes equipment, installation labour, and applicable taxes.
+Use the sliders to adjust system size and battery capacity to see how pricing and payback change.